assumptionsofphysics/assumptionsofphysics.github.io/_problems/001-HighEntropyLimit.md

 Note that there are a number of issues that remain vague, and part of the problem is exactly to find the correct specification.
-For example, the quality of the approximation should increase with the entropy of the mixed state, how this link works (at least in the limit) is part of the problem.
+For example, the quality of the approximation should increase with the entropy of the mixed state; how this link works (at least in the limit) is part of the problem.

 *Physical significance.* The idea is to show that the classical limit arises without a physical mechanism, but just as an approximation.
 A single particle in a pure state will have low entropy, and therefore the approximation will fail.
-A gas of multiple particle at room temperature, however, will have a high entropy, and therefore it can be approximated with a classical mixed state.
+A gas of multiple particles at room temperature, however, will have a high entropy, and therefore it can be approximated with a classical mixed state.
 While we will commit an error in making the approximation, the idea is that such error will be below the uncertainty associated with the high entropy.